 Normally, when a Christian is exposed, there are no requests for divorce as the whole family is interrogated and brought to a camp.
 According to the testimonies of North Korean refugees, in some cases, it seems possible that the parents of the non-believing spouse try to rescue their son or daughter by forcibly divorcing the couple and eliminating all records about the relationship with the arrested Christian in an effort to maintain their Songbun.
-But this is only possible where the non-Christian spouse's parents are high-ranking officials or have enough power, and it has no guarantee of success.
+But this is only possible where the non-Christian spouse's parents are high-ranking officials or have enough power; that is a rare exception and has no guarantee of success.
 Divorce may also take place in cases where the spouse tries to avoid the guilt-by-association principle before his/her Christian faith is revealed.

 The maximum score in this sphere of life is reflected in one commentator's statement: "Even for pre-schoolers, it is about shaping their perceptions and worldview at a very tender age".
-If Christians are discovered, they will lose everything.
-They will not only be interrogated to find out about their networks, their families (even across generations) will also be arrested due to the guilt-by-association principle and all will face years of misery in labor camps.
+If Christians are discovered, they will lose everything, so in many cases the questions asked in Block 2 are not applicable to the situation in North Korea, as the consequences are so much severer.
+Christians will not only be interrogated to find out about their networks, their families (even across generations) will also be arrested due to the guilt-by-association principle, and all will face years of misery in labor camps.
 Families are deliberately broken up if someone's faith is discovered.
 If both husband and wife are Christians, they may be sent to different labor camps.
 Celebrating Christian weddings, funerals or a Communion service openly is out of the question.